 This guideline updates and replaces NICE guideline CG27.
-Recommendations 1.1.1 to 1.1.3 update and replace recommendations 1.1.2 to 1.1.5 in NICE guideline CG121.
-The recommendations are labelled according to when they were originally published (see update information for details).
+The recommendations are labelled according to when the evidence was last reviewed (see update information for details).

 Cancer has an enormous impact, both in terms of the number of people affected by it and the individual impact it has on people with cancer and those close to them.
 More than 300,000 new cancers (excluding skin cancers) are diagnosed annually in the UK, across over 200 different cancer types.
 Each of these cancer types has different presenting features, though they sometimes overlap.
 Approximately one‑third of the population will develop a cancer in their lifetime.
 There is considerable variation in referral and testing for possible cancer, which cannot be fully explained by variation in the population.